dotmpe/script-mpe/main.rst

 - exec-name (an executable on PATH)
 - func-name (an function loaded for this shell)
-- alias-name (if allowed an alias for a command-line prefix-part)
+- alias-name (an interactive-shell alias, for a command-line prefix-part)

 Design
 ------